 The investment marks one of the most significant visitor infrastructure packages in New South Wales, which will strengthen the Lithgow visitor economy while delivering important conservation outcomes for the park.

-The establishment of the 28,322 hectare Gardens of Stone State Conservation Area was announced in November 2021, along with new additions to Gardens of Stone National Park (308 hectares) and Wollemi National Park (2,257 hectares).
+Comprised of 3 former state forests, including Newnes State Forest and parts of Ben Bullen and Wolgan state forests, the establishment of the state conservation area coincides with new additions to the Gardens of Stone National Park (308 hectares) and Wollemi National Park (2,257 hectares).

-These additions to the national parks estate have been a longstanding priority, protecting over 30,000 hectares of rich eucalypt forests, important cultural heritage and an array of threatened species and ecological communities.
+These additions to the national parks estate have been a longstanding priority.
+They will protect more than 30,000 hectares of rich eucalypt forests, important cultural heritage, and an array of threatened species and ecological communities.

 This is conservation in action – great experiences that go hand-in-hand with protecting the park's natural and cultural values.